Committees, Agendas and Minutes Open or Close

 Be significant in terms of its effects on communities living or working in an area comprising two or more wards within the District.

-The latest list of Key Decisions (91kb) (published on 18 May 2018) and items to be considered in private session contains all the key decisions the Executive expects to make.
+The latest list of Key Decisions (published on 10 August 2018) and items to be considered in private session contains all the key decisions the Executive expects to make.
 Key Decisions are decisions taken by Executive that have a cost or savings implication to the Council of £50,000 or more, or are significant in terms of its effects on communities living or working in an area comprising two or more wards in the District.

 - MPs and MEPs Open or Close